ResearchObject/ro-crate/docs/1.1-DRAFT/about.md

 **Note**: The RO-Crate [JSON-LD context](https://w3id.org/ro/crate/1.1-DRAFT/context) and JSON-LD examples within this specification are distributed under [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 > The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119].

-This document specifies a method, known as _RO-Crate_ (Research Object Crate), of organizing file-based data with associated metadata, using [linked data] principles, in both human and machine readable formats, with the ability to include additional domain-specific metadata.

-The core of RO-Crate is a JSON-LD file, the _RO-Crate Metadata File_, named `ro-crate-metadata.json`.
-This file contains structured metadata about the dataset as a whole (the _Root Data Entity_) and, optionally, about some or all of its files.
-This provides a simple way to, for example, assert the authors (e.g. people, organizations) of the RO-Crate or one its files, or to capture more complex provenance for files, such as how they were created using software and equipment.

-While providing the formal specification for RO-Crate, this document also aims to be a practical guide for software authors to create tools for generating and consuming research data packages, with explanation by examples.

-## Table of Contents

-{% include list.liquid all=true %}